openclimatefix/open-source-quartz-solar-forecast/README.md

 A colab notebook providing some examples can be found [here](https://colab.research.google.com/drive/1qKDFRpq4Hk-LHgWuDsz_Najc3Zq-GVNY?usp=sharing).

+## Prediction Accuracy

+See [docs/prediction-accuracy.md](docs/prediction-accuracy.md) for details on expected accuracy, known limitations, and how to evaluate the model on your own PV data.

 ## Generating Forecasts

 There is an API to generate forecasts at [https://open.quartz.solar](https://open.quartz.solar/docs).
 For more detailed information on all available endpoints and parameters, please refer to the [Official API Documentation](https://open.quartz.solar/docs) and the project's `api/` directory.